3 Easy Ways for Google Sheets to Count Cells with Text

 In the above function, the criterion is flanked by an asterisk symbol (*) on both sides.

-As the asterisk sign (*) is a wildcard character that can represent any number of characters in a formula.
-This means that where this formula checks for the given condition, there could be any number of characters/words before and after the criteria.
+The asterisk sign (*) is a wildcard character that can represent any number of characters in a formula.
+This means that when the formula checks for the given condition, there can be any number of characters/words before and after the criteria.

-In simple terms, if the word Mark (or whatever your criterion is) is present in the cell, this formula would count the cell.
+If the word “Mark” (or whatever your criterion is) is present in the cell, this formula would count the cell.

-In case you want to use the function for counting text in Google Sheets by checking for multiple criteria, you need to use the COUNTIFS function.
+If you want to use the function for counting text in Google Sheets by checking for multiple criteria, you must use the COUNTIFS function.

 Frequently Asked Questions